stakater/developer-handbook/content/architecture/ddd.md

 ### The ID generation process itself should happen outside of the entity

-Besides, even though it's technically possible to generate a UUID inside an entity, it's something that conceptually isn't right.
+Besides, even though it's technically possible to generate a uuid inside an entity, it's something that conceptually isn't right.
 The idea behind an ID is that it's unique for the kind of thing it identifies.
 The entity is only aware of itself, and can never reach across its own object boundaries to find out if an ID it has generated is actually unique.
 That's why, at least conceptually, generating an identity should not happen inside the entity, only outside of it.

 ### Let the repository generate the next identity

-However, at this point we still have the issue of generating the UUID being an infrastructure concern.
+However, at this point we still have the issue of generating the uuid being an infrastructure concern.
 It should move out of the application layer too.
 This is where you can use a handy suggestion I learned from Vaughn Vernon's book "Implementing Domain-Driven Design": let the repository "hand out" a new identity whenever you need it.